TrekkerStudios/THBioLink/README.md

 ### This is an inefficient implementation of (insert function here).
 I'm still quite new to web development beyond standard HTML so please don't judge my code too harshly, I know it probably sucks.
 If you catch something weird, make a pull request, I'd love to give it a look so I can learn!

+### What's next?
+Eventually I want to implement a front-end for interacting with/managing the database in a user-friendly way.
+In essence I'm recreating the Linktree experience but in a self-hosted manner so you have full control.
+Is it sorta "reinventing the wheel?"
+Perhaps.
+But I'm having fun doing it so I don't care.

 ---
 # Nerd stuff to get it working